The connection between nonzero density and spontaneous symmetry breaking for interacting scalars: Introduction

 \item In section~\ref{sec:qm}, as a warm up example, we compute the one-loop effective potential of a quantum mechanical point particle in a central potential.
 In the related appendix~\ref{app:rotor} we rederive the ground state energy quantization of the spinning rigid rotor in three dimensional space, see eqs.~\eqref{rr1} and \eqref{rr2}.

 \item In section~\ref{sec:qftd}, we derive the one-loop effective potential of a complex scalar field with arbitrary ${\rm U}(1)$-invariant, non-derivative self-interactions in generic $d>2$ spacetime dimension.
 We show explicitly that the expectation that finite density is always accompanied by the spontaneous breaking of the ${\rm U}(1)$ internal symmetry remains valid at the quantum level at one loop (section~\ref{sec:ssb}).
 We also prove that the critical value of $\mu$ above which the system can support a finite density state is given by the pole mass of the scalar field in the $\mu=0$ theory.
-Moreover, we derive a universal analytic expression for the one-loop effective action that describes the superfluid phase of these theories (section~\ref{sec:super_eft}).
+Moreover, we derive a universal analytic expression for the one-loop effective action that describes the superfluid phase of these theories and determine the order of the finite density phase transition (section~\ref{sec:super_eft}).
 We then quantify the amount of symmetry breaking (section~\ref{sec:scaling_relations}) by explicitly deriving universal scaling relations between the charge density and symmetry breaking scale, in the low and high-density limits.
 These results, together with those of the next section, are the main results of our work.

 \item In section~\ref{sec:ON}, we study an ${\rm O}(N)$-symmetric theory of $N$ real scalars with quartic interactions in $d=3$ and show that the same conclusions hold non-perturbatively at the leading order of the large-$N$ limit.
 This theory provides also an explicit example of a model whose finite density dynamics at large density is described by a superfluid effective field theory (EFT) that is {\em not} that of a conformal superfluid.
 This property is related to the super-renormalizability of the model. \item In section~\ref{sec:app}, we consider some special cases and compare with previous results in the literature.
 In particular, we compute (to leading order in $1/n$) the one-loop scaling dimension of the lightest charge $n$ operator in the ${\rm U}(1)$ theory of a massless complex scalar field with $\phi^6$ interactions in $d=3$, and show that it is in agreement with the numerical result of Ref.~\cite{Badel:2019khk}.
 In addition, we specialize our results of section~\ref{sec:qftd} to the case of a $\phi^4$ potential in $d=4$ and further comment on the connection with Ref.~\cite{Joyce:2022ydd}.
 In the low density limit we also reproduce the Lee--Huang--Yang relation for the superfluid energy density and compute relativistic corrections to it.
 More technical aspects and details are collected in the Appendix. \end{itemize}